CartoDB/carto-vl/docs/guides/00-introduction.md

 Welcome to the CARTO VL guides!

-Here you will find a series of guides that are meant to lead you from the basics of creating a map to more advanced techniques for developing powerful interactive visualizations with CARTO VL.
+Here you will find a series of guides that are meant to lead you from the basics of creating a map to more advanced techniques for developing powerful, interactive visualizations with CARTO VL.

 Below are short descriptions for each guide to help you get started: